utilitywarehouse/terraform-applier/README.md

   use.
 The applier will install the requested release when it starts up.
 If you don't specify an explicit version, it will choose the latest available one.
 Ignored if `TERRAFORM_PATH` is set.
-- `--set-git-ssh-command (SET_GIT_SSH_COMMAND)` - (default: `false`) If set GIT_SSH_COMMAND env will be set as global env for all modules.
+- `--set-git-ssh-command-global-env (SET_GIT_SSH_COMMAND_GLOBAL_ENV)` - (default: `false`) If set GIT_SSH_COMMAND env will be set as global env for all modules.
 This ssh command will be used by modules during terraform init to pull private remote modules.
 - `--git-ssh-key-file (GIT_SSH_KEY_FILE)` - (default: `/etc/git-secret/ssh`) The path to git ssh key which will be used to setup GIT_SSH_COMMAND env.
 - `--git-ssh-known-hosts-file (GIT_SSH_KNOWN_HOSTS_FILE)` - (default: `/etc/git-secret/known_hosts`) The local path to the known hosts file used to setup GIT_SSH_COMMAND env.
 - `--git-verify-known-hosts (GIT_VERIFY_KNOWN_HOSTS)` - (default: `true`) The local path to the known hosts file used to setup GIT_SSH_COMMAND env.